jtdocter27/Bioinformatics-/README.md

 ## SPLENDA
 Takes in BRENDA's entire JSON file and outputs a file that is just EC numbers and their Inhibitors.
 Can be tweaked to output other information stored in the JSON that is on the same key level as inhibitor.

+## Directory_Cleaner
+For use with Joint Genome Institutes Metaganemoic Bin download - iterates through the download and deletes everything that isn't an .faa

+## faa_extractor
+For use with Joint Genome Institutes Metagenomic Bin Download - iterates through the download and unzips all .tar.gz files.